How the Riga Minox shutter works

 If it is difficult to find anything about the shutter of the post-war Minox models (A IIIs, B and BL), it is impossible to get any kind of explanation how the shutter of the Riga Minox works.
 After extensive internet research and unsuccessful inquiries through personal contacts, I had to accept that there really was nothing.

 But giving up was not an option, I sat down and did a kind of reverse engineering of the Riga Minox.
 Here I would like to present the result of these many hours of analysis, thinking, calculations and visualization here.
 As always, my aim is to preserve and spread this knowledge about the Minox.
-I hope that other people will also be inspired by this ingenious camera design.
+I hope that other people will also be inspired by this ingenious camera design from 1936.

 The principle of the shutter